pji/thurible/README.rst

 examples/filereader.py
-    A terminal application that uses :mod:`thurible` to navigate the filesystem and read files. examples/showsplash.py
+    A terminal application that uses :mod:`thurible` to navigate the filesystem and read files. examples/tensecs.py
+    A terminal application that uses :mod:`thurible` to track a ten second wait using a progress bar. examples/showsplash.py
     A terminal application that uses :mod:`thurible` to display a simple splash screen.